WordPress/openverse/rfcs/20220307-monitoring_across_the_stack.md

 ## Overview of proposed changes

-* Use Docker to deploy the following services in production:
+* Use ECS to deploy the following services in production:
     * Prometheus
     * Grafana
     * GNU Mailman
+* Use a new, small RDS instance for Grafana's Postgres DB.
 * Rely on Prometheus primarily as a metrics aggregator and time series database.
 Do not use it for rule and alarm configuration.
 * Rely on Grafana for visbility and alarming upstream from Prometheus.
 * Create separate alarm streams per service in Mailman and aggregate all alarms into a Slack channel for extra visibility and redundancy.